-Periodic

-Calculate periodic value translation method.
+Periodic: Calculate periodic value translation method.
 This method considers the translation rates for prior time periods and calculates a form of average.
+Current Period's Translated Value = Prior Period's Translated Value + [(Current Period's Local Value - Prior Period's Local Value) Current Period's FX Rate].

-NOTE: Click in order to navigate to the FX Rates screen.
+NOTE: Click to navigate to the FX Rates screen.
 This is useful when changes need to be made to FX Rates before assigning them to a Cube.